JOO33/django-app/mandatelife/docs/index.rst

-..
-MandateLife documentation master file, created by sphinx-quickstart.
+.. mandatelife documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to MandateLife's documentation!
+Welcome to mandatelife's documentation!
 ====================================================================

 Contents: